university-of-york/grunt-makedocs/README.md

 Type: `Boolean`
 Default value: `false`

 Passes a `build` value through to the templates, which can be used to include/omit things for a development/live environment.
-(Currently used to call minified versions of CSS etc.).
+(Currently used to switch between un-/minified versions of CSS etc.).

 #### options.layoutsDir
 Type: `String`